All Episodes

 And we marveled at it just as there were stories in the mid-90s that Clinton was president.

-lying is actually good for us now.
+Lying is actually good for us now.

-The little white lie is actually really good.
+Little white lies are actually really good.

 They spare people's feelings and nobody gets hurt.